 The orientation program helps you and your student adjust to the Babson lifestyle and eases the transition into college by providing information and answers to any academic, personal, and social questions.

-Parents and families of new students are invited to Family Orientation on Friday, August 28 and Saturday, August 29.
+Parents and families of new students are invited to attend our Family Orientation program.
 Following move-in and check-in, parents and families can participate in a variety of programs and sessions to acclimate them to the Babson campus and community, and get a glimpse of the experience their students are about to embark on.

 Orientation Schedule & Information

 Each year, we are pleased to offer the Orientation schedules and transition information through the Babson Orientation guide, available via the Guidebook app on the web and on iOS and Android devices.
 The Babson College Orientation guide will be your one-stop-shop to Orientation and your first few days on campus.